 5 Keys to Effective Communication

 Be positive.
 Raise your hand if you ever felt encouraged after communicating with a negative person.
 Do you see any hands?
 I don't.
 One of the most important keys to effective communication is to enter conversations with a positive, upbeat mindset.
-You don't have to be overly giddy or a walking advertisement for 5-Hour Energy®, but if you want to be an effective communicator, you can't be known as a downer.
+You don't have to be overly giddy or a walking advertisement for 5-Hour Energy®, but if you want to be an effective communicator, you can't be a downer.
 People avoid talking with others who drain them.

 Be a mirror.
 In To Sell is Human, Daniel Pink explains how the "chameleon effect" is another great strategy for effective communication.
 Basically, this is a way to connect with people by mirroring some of what they do.
-Most people naturally do this without realizing it, but the best communicators tap into this strategy to facilitate more effective communication.
+Most people do this naturally without realizing it, but the best communicators tap into this strategy to facilitate more effective communication.
 Just like with echoing, the key is not to overdo it and end up playing a game of "monkey see, monkey do."
 That's manipulation.
 Instead, use mirroring to simply demonstrate that you are engaged and interested.

 Be real.
 More than anything, be you.
 Not the performer you.
 Not the pretend you.
 Not even the plastic you.
 The personal you will do just fine.